 Kitty City Raised Cat Food Bowls

-Sometimes less is more, and the same can be applied to pet accessories.
+Sometimes less is more, and the same can be applied to pet accessories such elevated cat bowls.
 More features doesn’t necessarily equate to a better product, and if you’re looking for a straightforward cat food bowl without any pricey add-ons, this no-frills bowl set from Kitty City does the job right.

 With a modern aesthetic and a simplistic design, this set of cat food bowls offers a sleek look and practical performance.
 They have an oval shape, making it easier for cats to eat and drink without their whiskers getting in the way.
 They also come elevated, but at a lower price than most other elevated pet dishes.
 Whether you’re after a minimalist look or an affordable price, this set of bowls has it all.